 Would GM have done better in the 1960s and 1970s under Alfred Sloan?

-In our discussion about market segmentation, DECG50 asked an insightful question: Would General Motors have been more disciplined if Alfred Sloan still headed the automaker in the 1960s?
+In a discussion about market segmentation a few years ago, DECG50 asked a good question: Would General Motors have been more disciplined if Alfred Sloan still headed the automaker in the 1960s?

 “From what I understand, Sloan viewed GM corporate as essentially a merchant bank for the divisions,” DECG50 wrote.
 “They had to make the case for an investment from corporate, and that would either be granted or not based on the expected return.”
 Under that system, “corporate would simply not have supported compacts/intermediates among 4 divisions,” DECG50 speculated.
 And under this scenario, “Olds might not have had the Cutlass cannibalize the 88 as evidently happened.
 And one doubts Buick would have bothered with intermediates either.”